 Just be sure not to overstock the tank.
 Fantails are messy; they eat a lot which produces lots of waste.

-To ease the workload for their digestive system, feed your fish small amounts twice a day.
+To ease the workload for their digestive system, feed your fish in small amounts twice a day.
 Only give them an amount they can finish within 2 minutes.

 Though they may still look hungry, don’t feed them extra food because they would happily eat all day.
 Remove any uneaten food to help keep the tank clean.

-High quality foods are the best choices for these fish.
+High-quality foods are the best choices for these fish.
 This means minimizing the use of dried foods (e.g. flakes and pellets), which have a low nutrient content.

 Live and frozen foods (moist foods) are better choices as they retain their nutrients.
 You could use daphnia, brine shrimp, or bloodworms.

 Try to supply some plant matter too, as this contains fiber which helps the digestive system.
-Green vegetables are good for this, most people have foods like lettuce and zucchini in their kitchen.
+Green vegetables are good for this, and most people already have foods like lettuce and zucchini in their kitchen.

-Occasionally your Fantails will nibble at your live plants, but this will be infrequent if they are getting enough food elsewhere.
+Occasionally your fantails will nibble at your live plants, but this will be infrequent if they are getting enough food elsewhere.

 These fish eat quite a lot and can create a big mess in your aquarium.
 Cleaning the tank regularly is therefore essential for maintaining a healthy environment.